 - Driving defensively

 - Wearing bright or reflective clothing that is also durable

-Although you may not be able to control the actions of other motorists, that does not mean that other motorists are free to disregard the safety of others.
-If a reckless or negligent driver causes a crash, it may be reasonable to hold that driver accountable for their actions.
-It may be possible to receive compensation for your medical expenses and other costs associated with the crash.
+Although you may not be able to control the actions of other motorists, that does not mean that others are free to disregard your safety.
+If a reckless or negligent driver causes a crash, it’s reasonable to hold that driver accountable for their actions.
+It may be possible to receive compensation for your medical expenses and other costs associated with a crash.